kieran-mackle/AutoTrader/docs/source/userfiles/strategy-configuration.md

 A template strategy configuration file can be generated using the command line interface!
 Simply run `autotrader init -s config` in your home directory, and a template file will be created in the `config/` directory.
+You can also find this template in the
+<a href="https://github.com/kieran-mackle/AutoTrader/blob/main/templates/strategy_config.yaml" target="_blank">Github repository</a>.
 ```

 (strategy-config-options)=